ISIDORA CIRIC (ABU DHABI)

 For Khuloud Odeh, Chief Digital Transformation Officer at CGIAR, the partnership between the UAE and the Gates Foundation offers an opportunity to rewrite the narrative of agricultural outreach, bridging the gap between scientific research and practical application.

 "This partnership is significant because it's going to help us to really close these gaps quickly.
-CGI has been producing research for years and years, but we have to close the window of time needed between quality science delivered and how quickly we can put it in the hands of the people," she told Aletihad.
+CGIAR has been producing research for years and years, but we have to close the window of time needed between quality science delivered and how quickly we can put it in the hands of the people," she told Aletihad.

 Odeh is a part of the AgriLLM project, aimed at transforming agricultural advisory services for farmers, particularly in climate-vulnerable regions, in partnership with the UAE's Advanced Technology Research Council (ATRC) and the Falcon AI team.